bartvanhoey/AbpFrameworkInVsCode/README.md

-# Developing ABP Framework applications in Visual Studio Code
+# Developing ABP Framework applications in VsCode

 In this article, I will show you my setup of VsCode how to boost up your productivity in Visual Studio Code while developing ABP Framework applications.